 Unfortunately, there’s no easy answer.
 Instead, here are some considerations as you weigh your options and make the best choice for your situation.

 You Should Not Pay Off Your Mortgage Early If:

 - You haven’t maxed out your retirement accounts.
 If you can still contribute to your 401(k), IRA or other retirement accounts, focus your financial effort there.
 The money in these accounts can grow without taxes on earnings until you withdraw it.
 Read the savings milestones you shouldn’t miss.

 - You carry other debt.
 If you have higher-interest debt, pay that down.
 Prioritize tackling credit card balances or loans of any type where the interest rate exceeds that of your mortgage.

-- If you’re low on cash (think: less than 6-months’ worth of emergency expenses), the blow of paying off your mortgage could make retiring risky.
+- If you’re low on cash (think: less than six months’ worth of emergency expenses), the blow of paying off your mortgage could make retiring risky.

 - You’re getting by on less.
-Your mortgage is likely your biggest monthly expense.
+Your mortgage is likely your biggest monthly expense in retirement.
 Getting rid of this payment means a much lower overhead cost each month.

 - You can ditch the interest.
 There’s no two ways about it — you’re likely paying tens of thousands of dollars in interest over the life of your mortgage.
-Paying off your mortgage early means less money going to interest, freed up for other uses.
+Paying off your mortgage early means less money going to interest – that’s money freed up for other uses.

 - You’ll have more peace of mind.
 You may sleep easier entering retirement debt-free.
 Factor that in alongside financial considerations.
 If you plan to stay in your home, paying off the mortgage represents security.
 Even if you lose your job early, the markets fall or tax rates increase, you’ll have a roof over your head.